CGNS/HDF5 - An HPC implementation

 U8LE[33]

 The node hosting the link entries is a special node named [ mount] without attributes nor data.
 This group should be a child of the root node, its absolute path is [/ mount].
-The group [ mount] contains one group for each mounted file refered to by a link.
+The group [ mount] contains one group for each mounted file referred to by a link.
 Each entry has the attributes described in the table below.
 The link node itself is a group with the special name [ link].
 This implementation is discussed further in the section describing the link mechanism.

 Link Node